Frazzini Emiliano Frazzini Lucrezia Carlini Benilda Frazzini DiVecchia Site Home

 Charlotte, 3y, born in Colorado

 Then I found Pete Carlini in 1930, Federal Blvd, Denver, 6th ward, taken 7 Apr 1930.
-They owned their home and had a maid!
+They owned their home and had a live-in maid!

 Pete Carlino, 42y, born in Italy, immigrated in 1901, married at 26y, salesman for a fruit company